thedonutdan/cse15l-lab-reports/lab1.md

 ```
 [user@sahara ~]$ ls lecture1
 Hello.class  Hello.java  messages  README
-[user@sahara ~]$ ls messages
-ls: cannot access 'messages': No such file or directory
 ```
-Here we an see `ls` listing the contents of directories as long as their path is valid and presenting an error when the command cannot find the directory.
+Our current working directory is `HOME`.
+When we use the `ls` command with a directory as an argument it lists the contents of the directory provided in the arguments.
+In `~/lecture1` we can see some files and another directory.
+This is not an error.

 **`ls` with a filename as an argument**
 Output: